Justin01Wu/ObjectTreeCreator/README.md

 ```

 ## Error handling
-If a class is not covered,  and it is not customized,  and it doesn't have default constructor, then the util will set it to null
+If a class is not covered, it is not customized, and it doesn't have default constructor, then the util will set it to null

-if any exception happen during those process, the value will be set to null
+if any exceptions occur during those process, the value will be set to null

 ## Why do I create this util?
 Why Do I create this util: